General Information

 Uniform Shop

 All students are required to wear their school uniform at all times and not to accessorise their school clothing with non-school uniform items, including jewellery, make-up and hoodies.
-Students who arrive at school out of uniform will be provided with a freshly laundered uniform to borrow for the day.
+Students who

-As noted on the uniform order form, there are also additional items, such as leggings, bike shorts, puffer jackets, etc which the school does not stock but which are permissible as uniform items.
+As noted on the uniform order form, there are also additional items, such as leggings, bike shorts, puffer jackets, etc which the school does not stock, but which are permissible as uniform items.